 From 1993 until 1999, he was Director of Youth Ministries, and later Associate Minister at the First Presbyterian Church of Lexington, Kentucky.
 From 1999 until 2003, he was Associate Minister for Congregational Life and Pastoral Care at Trinity Presbyterian Church in Atlanta.
 From 2003 until 2011, Pat served as Minister at Chapel in the Pines Presbyterian Church in Birmingham, Alabama.

 Pat is married to Marcia and they have two children, Kevin and Jennifer.
-Kevin lives in Vienna, Virginia, and Jennifer and her husband, Danny live in Fort Mill, South Carolina.
+Kevin lives in Vienna, Virginia, with his wife, Beth; and Jennifer and her husband, Danny live in Fort Mill, South Carolina.
 Pat and Marcia have five grandchildren.

 Director of Youth